sisamiwe/knx-wire/doc/knx-dev-setup.md

-# Installation of dev-Environment for WireGateway
+# Installation of dev-Environment for Sensormodule

 Only tested on Windows 10!